SUSE/open-build-service-connector/README.md

 - Checking out projects currently results in **all** packages being checked out.

-- The current project view sometimes does not show the files of a package.

 Please also be sure to checkout the issue tracker!